The story of hidden valley (Natures Garden)

 The ancient bluebell wood is very atmospheric and that leads into the traditional apple and plum orchard which in turn finishes in the farmhouse SENSORY GARDEN with its bullrush pond.
 The garden is a tranquil relaxing area with a separate disabled access.

 Sit and listen to the sounds of nature like the humming of the bees.
 There is a water fountain.
 Absorb the garden colours and setting.
-The spring colour from the apple blossom is just wonderful.
+The spring colour from the apple cherry and plum blossom is just wonderful.

 The current owners love of nature has enabled Hidden Valley to be developed into an environmental experience with an explosion of flora, fauna, flower trails, birds, insects, wildlife, trees, shrubs, water and ancient woodland along with the traditional Gloucestershire orchards.

-In the spring you are greeted by a Wall of Colour with rivers of daffodils, tulips, mascaria and bluebells.
+In the Spring you are greeted by a Wall of Colour with rivers of daffodils, tulips, mascaria and bluebells.
 Autumn sees the fantastic range of colours from the trees.
+The Red Canadian Maple are stunning.

 The nature trails pick up such features as insect log villages, goslings in the spring, horse paddocks.
-The apple, plum and cherry blossom in the spring is spectacular.
+The apple, plum and cherry blossom in the spring is atmospheric.

 Visitors can finish off with food and drink in the Cat’s Whiskers restaurant and snack shop.